qcodespp/qcodespp/README.rst

 - A simple yet powerful method for taking data and running measurements and loops

-- True live plotting and tightly integrated offline plotting
+- True live plotting and an integrated offline plotting/analysis tool

-- Improvements to core qcodes functions (such as the Station) to streamline data acquisition, protect (meta)data integtrity and minimise user error
+- Improvements to core qcodes functions (e.g. Station, Parameters) to streamline data acquisition, protect (meta)data integtrity and minimise user error

 - Improved drivers for certain instruments

 - and other user-friendliness improvements outlined in the documentation.

+qcodes++ is installed on top of QCoDeS, meaning all features of both packages can be used seamlessly within the same notebook/environment. e.g. you could still use the mainline qcodes dataset and measurement process for some experiments while relying on qcodes++ in other instances.
-All features of qcodes are preserved in a qcodes++ installation.
-Even those features that qcodes++ does not rely on can be used seamlessly within the same notebook/environment.
-This means you lose nothing by installing qcodes++ ontop of qcodes.
+TL;DR, you lose nothing by installing qcodes++ ontop of qcodes.

 QCoDeS and qcodes++ are compatible with Python 3.5+.
-It is primarily intended for use from Jupyter notebooks and jupyter lab, but can also be used from Spyder, traditional terminal-based shells and in stand-alone scripts.
+They are primarily intended for use from Jupyter notebooks and Jupyter lab, but can also be used from Spyder, traditional terminal-based shells and in stand-alone scripts.

+In addition to being a really stupid pun on q(c++), the name reflects the fact that the main purpose of this package is really just to add some cool stuff our lab has worked on over the years.
+And it also makes me happy because totally coincidentally we have always named our plotting windows pp, e.g. pp = qcpp.live_plot().

 Docs
 ====